arduino/arduino-pro-ide/README.md

 ### Arduino CLI

-The new IDE uses the system's PATH arduino-cli binary if found or uses its own embedded one.
+The Arduino Pro IDE uses the `arduino-cli` binary found in the system's PATH or its own embedded one if the `arduino-cli` is not found.
 So please be sure you have the latest version of the CLI as described in the [How to Install the Arduino CLI](https://github.com/arduino/arduino-cli#how-to-install) doc, or remove your `arduino-cli` from the system PATH